 Mental health champions

-Barrow Runners has three Mental Health Champions as part of England Athletics' #RunAndTalk Programme; a national network of volunteers in England Athletics affiliated clubs that promote mental wellbeing through running.
+Barrow Runners has a Mental Health Champion as part of England Athletics' #RunAndTalk Programme; a national network of volunteers in England Athletics affiliated clubs that promote mental wellbeing through running.

-Find out more about the role and support available from our Mental Health Champions.
+Find out more about the role and support available from our Mental Health Champion.